Warrenton Middle School Counseling

 Food Backpack Program

-is a supplemental food program offered to students who need extra food for weekends.
+The Backpack Program is a supplemental food program offered to students who need extra food for weekends.
 This program is primarily provided through local community donations and supported by Warrenton Hammond Healthy Kids.
 During the week, all students receive free breakfast and are eligible for free or reduced lunches.
 On Fridays, students with parental permission are given backpacks with snacks and meal items for the children in the family to assist with meals during the weekend.

 Clothing and Shoe Closet